Comparing ThruPLEX DNA-Seq FLEX EF to KAPA HyperPlus and NEBNext Ultra II FS

 Library preparation

-Libraries were prepared according to the manufacturer's instructions using ThruPLEX DNA-Seq HV PLUS, KAPA HyperPlus or NEBnext Ultra II FS.
+Libraries were prepared according to the manufacturer's instructions using ThruPLEX DNA-Seq FLEX EF, KAPA HyperPlus or NEBnext Ultra II FS.
 All libraries were generated using dual indexes.
 Amplified libraries were purified using AMPure XP (Beckman Coulter) and eluted in low TE buffer for whole genome sequencing (WGS).
 Size of purified libraries was assessed by Agilent 2100 BioAnalyzer using High Sensitivity DNA Reagents.
 Libraries were quantified by Qubit 2.0 Fluorometer with Quant-IT dsDNA Assay Kit, high sensitivity (Thermo Fisher Scientific).

 Illumina sequencing